 The Humanities and Fine Arts Distribution Requirement can be met by taking any combination of any two courses from the department, along with the required Humanities courses.

 A careful discussion and analysis of a selection of significant topics in the history of Western art from the earliest times to our own century.
 Emphasis is placed on the methods and approaches of the art historian.
-The term paper is written on a museum object.
+The term paper is written on a museum object or objects.
 Required of all majors.

 After discussion of the special historic-cultural conditions that made the Italian city-state possible, the greatest painters and sculptors of Florence and Venice will be examined.
 Giotto, Michelangelo, Leonardo, Donatello, Botticelli, and Bellini are some of the major figures of the fifteenth and sixteenth centuries to be included.
 Field trip to the National Gallery of Art.
 Prerequisite: Art 200 or permission of instructor.